 1. Register your team (up to four participants) on the #HackHEUREKA registration website:

-2. Develop a prototype description of the application in the area of consideration which will allow you to showcase your idea to relevant stakeholders.
-This will consist of:
+2. Develop a prototype description of the app in order to showcase your idea to relevant stakeholders.
+This may consist from one or more of the following:

 – a non-operational User Interface (UI) prototype of the proposed application